mpat8121/portfolio/content/blog/best-indie-developer-tools.md

   Every developer needs documentation.
 Whether it is general stuff about the product, specific code related information or meeting notes and decisions, Confluence has a template for it.
 * [GitKraken](https://www.gitkraken.com/)

-  Learning Git and all the frequently used command line commands is vital to ensure you actually know what you're doing to you source code repository.
-That being said, having a GUI that provides a visual representation of where your branches are makes life for me substantially easier.
+  Learning Git and all the frequently used command line commands is vital to ensure you actually know what you're doing to your source code repository.
+That being said, having a GUI that provides a visual representation of where your branches are, makes life for me substantially easier.
 * [Slack](https://slack.com/intl/en-au/)

   Slack is a pretty simple tool for us.
-99% communicating and discussing issues - especially during these Covid-19 lockdown times.
-The other 1%?
+94% communicating and discussing issues - especially during these Covid-19 lockdown times.
+The other 6%?
 Giphy!

 ### Hosting/DevOps

 * [Microsoft Azure](https://azure.microsoft.com/en-au/)

-  I fell into using Azure for my devops requirements ([Why I Use Microsoft Azure](https://www.mickpatterson.com.au/blog/why-i-use-microsoft-azure/)) but it provides all the PaaS, IaaS, DBaaS services I need.
+  I fell into using Azure for my DevOps requirements ([Why I Use Microsoft Azure](https://www.mickpatterson.com.au/blog/why-i-use-microsoft-azure/)) but it provides all the PaaS, IaaS, DBaaS services I need.
 * [Azure DevOps](https://azure.microsoft.com/en-au/services/devops/)

   Automating the integration/deployment of production apps makes life substantially easier and faster.
 There's something comforting about simply having to push to your main branch and walk away knowing that unless you really stuffed up, your app will build and deploy to production without you being involved.
 * [SiteGround Web Hosting](https://www.siteground.com/index.htm?afcode=cd682f354478356e77ed18c0a0e722fd)

-  Sometimes I need to throw up a quick WordPress landing page or simple website for a client.
-The reality is that for this sort of website where there's nothing more than a few pages and a contact form, wordpress is quicker and looks just fine.
-SiteGround provide easy install of WordPress sites and easy configuration sections to hook domains in, SSL certifications, CDN's and any other installs required.
+  Sometimes I need to throw up a quick WordPress landing page or a simple website for a client.
+The reality is that for this sort of website where there's nothing more than a few pages and a contact form, WordPress is quicker and looks just fine.
+SiteGround provides easy install of WordPress sites and easy configuration sections to hook domains in, SSL certifications, CDN's and any other installs required.